sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 <!-- expect(findFirstNonEmptyArray([], [1], [2,3])).toEqual([1]) -->

-Here `arrays` and `array` are totally fine since that’s exactly what they represent: generic arrays, we don’t yet know what they are going to hold, and for the context of this function it doesn’t matter, it could be anything.
+Here, `arrays` and `array` are totally fine since that’s exactly what they represent: generic arrays, we don’t yet know what they are going to hold, and for the context of this function it doesn’t matter, it could be anything.

 **Imprecise names** are names that don’t describe the object enough.
 One of the common cases is names with number suffixes.
 Usually, it happens for three reasons: